HOW TO PREVENT ALGAE IN A FRESHWATER AQUARIUM

 - Testing the waters

 Testing your tap water is an important first step that is often overlooked.
-If your tap water contains high levels of nitrate, phosphate or iron it will make it difficult to control algae as you are adding nutrients every time you do a water change
+If your tap water contains high levels of nitrate, phosphate or iron it will make it difficult to control algae as you are adding nutrients every time you do a water change.
+To avoid algae growth in aquarium, it is good practice to test your aquarium water quality regularly.

 Doing partial water changes with nutrient free source water is a good way of diluting excess nutrients.
 We recommend changing between 10 and 25% weekly for optimum results.